tjmahr/dissertation/prop.md

 children.

-[^2]: It is tempting to further justify this approach by comparing
-    Bayesian versus classical/frequentist statistics, but my goals in using this method are simple: To estimate statistical effects and quantify uncertainty about those effects.
-This pragmatic brand of Bayesian statistics is illustrated in texts by Gelman and Hill (2007) and McElreath (2015).

-[^3]: The polynomial other terms are less important—or rather, they have
-    do not map as neatly onto behavioral descriptions as the accuracy and efficiency parameters.
-The primary purpose of quadratic and cubic terms is to ensure that the estimated growth curve adequately fits the data.
-In this kind of data, there is a steady baseline at chance probability before the child hears the word, followed a window of increasing probability of fixating on the target as the child recognizes the word, followed by a period of plateauing and then diminishing looks to target.
-The cubic polynomial allows the growth curve to be fit with two inflection points: the point when the looks to target start to increase from baseline and the point when the looks to target stops increasing.

 [^4]: Most of the phonological foils for this task are cohorts or words
     that shared onset consonants (*bear-bell*, *flag-fly*).
 Only trials